-GAIN:

-Like most amplifiers, the GAIN control in each channel determines its sensitivity and overall tonal characteristics.
-It meters the amount of Gain that your guitar signal will produce.
-In the RECT-O 50, we paid special attention to the amount and frequencies of gain present in each mode, making sure the whole range of available gain is musically usable.
-We also worked diligently with our suppliers to develop pots with tapers useful to players that require that touch sensitive relationship of input signal level to gain saturation.
+GAIN: Like most amplifiers, the GAIN Control in each channel determines it's sensitivity and overall tonal characteristics.
+It meters the amount of Gain (volume) that your guitar signal will produce.
+In the T-VERB, we paid special attention to the amount and frequencies of Gain present in each mode, making sure the whole range of available Gain is musically usable.
+We also worked diligently with our suppliers to develop pots with tapers useful to players that require that touch sensitive relationship of input signal level to Gain saturation.
 An essential ingredient to a great amps expressive nature.
-To maximize your expression, spend time learning the different regions of the GAIN control in each mode and tonal colors they enhance.
-Almost more - or certainly equal to the tone controls - the GAIN control shapes your sound.
+To maximize your expression, spend time learning the different regions of Gain in each mode and tonal colors they enhance.
+Almost more - or certainly equal to the tone controls, the GAIN Control shapes your sound.